-Australian Ethical offers investors the opportunity to invest in a diversified portfolio of asset types and markets to reduce the volatility of returns.
-Asset classes include Australian and international equities, property, fixed income securities and cash.
+The Australian Ethical Balanced Fund offers the opportunity to invest in a diversified portfolio of asset types and markets to reduce the volatility of returns.
+Asset classes include Australian and international shares, property and fixed income securities.

 The Fund shall seek out investments which provide for and support:

 - the development of workers’ participation in the ownership and control of their work organisations and places

 - the production of high quality and properly presented products and services

 - the amelioration of wasteful or polluting practices

 - the development of sustainable land use and food production